Tuwuppy/Cult-Clicker/index.md

 ## Cult Clicker

-Cult Clicker is an idle game that I will start developing, once I learn python.
+Cult Clicker is an incremental game that I will start developing soon.